bilalbari/spark-rapids-benchmarks/nds-h/README.md

                         type of query output --property_file PROPERTY_FILE
                         property file for Spark configuration.
+  --json_summary_folder JSON_SUMMARY_FOLDER
+                        Empty folder/path (will create if not exist) to save JSON summary file for each query.
+  --sub_queries SUB_QUERIES
+                        comma separated list of queries to run.
+If not specified, all queries in the stream file will be run. e.g. "query1,query2,query3".
+Note, use "_part1","_part2" and "part_3" suffix for the following query names: query15
 ```

 Example command to submit nds_h_power.py by spark-submit-template utility: